Tremors and horocycle dynamics on the moduli space of translation surfaces: Non-integer Hausdorff dimension

-In the proof of (c) we will write $A \ll B$ if $A$ and $B$ are two quantities depending on several parameters, and $A \leq CB$ for some constant $C$ (the implicit constant) independent of these parameters.
-If $A\ll B$ and $B\ll A$ we will write $A \asymp B$.
+The proof of (c) combines the upper bound in (b), the effect of renormalization by the flow $g_t$, and the fact that the action of $g_t$ preserves the Lebesgue measure on $\mathscr{N}_x(\EE)$, the real part of the normal bundle.
+In the proof of (c) we will write $A \ll B$ if $A$ and $B$ are two quantities depending on several parameters and $A \leq CB$ for some constant $C$ (the implicit constant) independent of these parameters.
 In this proof the implicit constant is allowed to depend on $q$ but not on $t$.